Popular Movies You Probably Don't Know Are Remakes (Pt. 2)

 -The remake is dedicated to Howard Hawks, who directed the original version and Ben Hecht, who wrote the original's screenplay.

--The original film was based on the 1930 book of the same name by Armitage Trail, whose main character was loosely based on real-life Chicago gangster, Al Capone & his rise to power.
+-The original film was based on the 1930 book of the same name by Armitage Trail, the main character inspired by real-life Chicago gangster, Al Capone & his rise to power.
 Capone's nickname was 'Scarface', to some, 'Scarface Al', due to a scar on his face.

 3. Yeh Vaada Raha (Original: The Promise, 1979)

 Yes, the beloved and highly popular 1982 Bollywood musical classic is actually a remake.
-Directed by Kapil Kapoor, it starred the late Rishi Kapoor, Tina Ambani, Poonam Dhillon, Rishi's co-Kabhie Kabhie alum, Rakhee Gulzar and Shammi Kapoor.
+Directed by Kapil Kapoor, it starred the late Rishi Kapoor, Tina Ambani, Poonam Dhillon, Rishi's co-star from Kabhi Kabhie, Rakhee Gulzar, and Shammi Kapoor.
 In the film, a young man defies his snobbish mother and sets off to marry the woman he loves, Sunita, but a terrible accident and a malicious lie force them apart.
 But lies and a new identity cannot sever a deep love bond.

 In the original TV movie, directed by Gilbert Cates, Stephen Collins and Kathleen Quinlan played college sweethearts from different backgrounds who want to marry, but his snobbish mother (Beatrice Straight) is against it.
 A car crash on their way to the wedding venue damages Nancy's face.
 Michael is told of her 'death' after he wakes from a coma.
 Nancy is ordered by his mother not to reach out unless he contacts her first, in exchange for her funding her treatment.
 After various surgeries and not hearing from Michael, Nancy changes her name and starts a new life and a new relationship, but a deep love is impossible to shake off.